 The interior design and build of a yacht

 Here on the Mediterranean Coast, from Istanbul all the way down to Marmaris, you will find some of the best, most famous yachts being built here.
 Even the well respected Italian engineer, Fabio Perini brought his production to Turkey in the 1980s.
-Working out of the Yiliz Gemi, a shipyard in Northern Turkey on the Sea of Marmara (which directly connects to the Mediterranean), his company has continuously been building luxurious, multi-million dollar sailboats and yachts for over three decades.
-Other top yacht builders based in Turkey are: Aegean Yachts, Bodrum; Bilgin Yachts, Istanbul; Akasia Yacting, Istanbul/Fethiye/Bodrum/Bozburun.
+Working out of the Yildiz Gemi, a shipyard in Northern Turkey on the Sea of Marmara (which directly connects to the Mediterranean), his company has continuously been building luxurious, multi-million dollar sailboats and yachts for over three decades.
+Other top yacht builders based in Turkey are Aegean Yachts, Bodrum; Bilgin Yachts, Istanbul; Akasia Yachting, Istanbul/Fethiye/Bodrum/Bozburun.

 In addition to building luxury yachts, the creation of the wooden gulet has been the lifeblood of families in Turkey for many generations.
 The cherished skills and knowledge are passed down from master to apprentice, often staying within the family.
 The entire build of a gulet is done by hand, from the raw boat skeleton to the final glazing.
 The locals believe that nothing compares to these traditionally hand-made vessels, recognizable by their round keel and distinctive wooden build.
 They’ve been sailing the seas since the beginning of the Ottoman empire over 1500 years ago, during which time the boats were primarily used for sponge fishing and pearl diving.

-While structural engineering of a yacht is vital, let’s not forget that part of what makes a super yacht so luxurious is partly it’s interior design.
+While structural engineering of a yacht is vital, let’s not forget that part of what makes a superyacht so luxurious is also its interior design.
 The clientele of private yachts are typically business people who spend a great deal of their life working, which leads them to look for the most relaxing space possible when they are off having leisure time.
 Bamboo, wood, and light materials offer a sense of luxury, while still reminiscent of a “carefree summer”, which is why many interior yacht designers choose this look.

 Designing a yacht takes the ideas and collaboration of many people, as you can tell.
 If you could design your dream yacht, how would you make it look?!